anderspippi/smelly/docs/overview.rst

    layouts

-Extending kitty
+Extending smelly
 ------------------

-kitty has a powerful framework for scripting.
-You can create small terminal programs called :doc:`kittens <kittens_intro>`.
-These can be used to add features to kitty, for example, :doc:`editing remote files <kittens/remote_file>` or :doc:`inputting Unicode characters <kittens/unicode_input>`.
-They can also be used to create programs that leverage kitty's powerful features, for example, :doc:`viewing images <kittens/icat>` or :doc:`diffing files with image support
+smelly has a powerful framework for scripting.
+You can create small terminal programs called :doc:`wellies <wellies_intro>`.
+These can be used to add features to smelly, for example, :doc:`editing remote files <wellies/remote_file>` or :doc:`inputting Unicode characters <wellies/unicode_input>`.
+They can also be used to create programs that leverage smelly's powerful features, for example, :doc:`viewing images <wellies/icat>` or :doc:`diffing files with image support
-<kittens/diff>`.
+<wellies/diff>`.

-You can :doc:`create your own kittens to scratch your own itches
+You can :doc:`create your own wellies to scratch your own itches
-<kittens/custom>`.
+<wellies/custom>`.

-For a list of all the builtin kittens, :ref:`see here <kittens>`.
+For a list of all the builtin wellies, :ref:`see here <wellies>`.

 .. toctree::
    :hidden:

-   kittens_intro
+   wellies_intro

 Remote control
 ------------------

-|kitty| has a very powerful system that allows you to control it from the
+|smelly| has a very powerful system that allows you to control it from the
 :doc:`shell prompt, even over SSH <remote-control>`.
 You can change colors, fonts, open new :term:`windows <window>`, :term:`tabs <tab>`, set their titles, change window layout, get text from one window and send text to another, etc.